apotapov/gdx-artemis/README.md

 # Preamble

 This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/).
 The major difference is that the code base has been refactored to use libgdx containers and pooling.
+An event (messaging) system has been added to version 0.2.
+This is still very much a work in progress.
+Feedback is appreciated.

+# Version 0.2
+ - Created an event system to allow inter-system communication.

-# What's changed
+# Version 0.1

  - Some files have been reshuffled in the packages for better organization.
  - Most private fields and methods have been changed to protected to allow for easier extension.